drcjt/CSharp-80/Documentation/csharp-80-architecture.md

 # CSharp-80 Architecture

-CSharp-80 is a fun experiment in seeing how far we can get in taking C#/DotNet to a 16-bit retro microcomputer, specifically the TRS-80 Model 1.
+CSharp-80 is a fun experiment in taking C#/DotNet to a 16-bit retro microcomputer, specifically the TRS-80 Model 1.

 The inspiration for this was Michal Strehovsky's C# Snake game - https://github.com/MichalStrehovsky/SeeSharpSnake